jpsaha/typst-site/README.md

 8. **Build responsibilities should remain modular.**

-   Discovery, metadata parsing, generation, compilation, validation, and reporting are implemented as separate components under `scripts/`.
+   Discovery, metadata parsing, generation, compilation, validation, OG generation, and reporting are implemented as separate components under `scripts/`.

 9. **Source organization should reflect content organization.**

-   Lectures, courses, olympiad material, and MOPSS material have their own source areas while sharing the same underlying generation infrastructure.
+   Courses, FGT, Group Theory, Olympiad, and MOPSS material have their own source areas while sharing the same underlying generation infrastructure.

+10. **Published assets are derived from source assets.**

+    CSS, images, OG assets, sitemap, robots.txt, HTML, and PDFs are produced as part of the build rather than being maintained independently in the published output.

 ---